MeeFoundation/agentpresentation-landing/src/pages/about.md

 ### Announce flow

 A client user agent can proactively announce that it uses one or more types of providers by including a header for each of the form: Sec-PD: type=`provider-type`.
-For example if it wanted to announce that it uses AgeProtectv1 then an example header would be:
+For example if it wanted to announce that it uses an AgeProtectv1 provider then it could send this header:

 	GET / HTTP/1.1
 	Host: example.com